soumyanayar/neu-csye6225-webservice/README.md

 ### Stage 5: Web application
 1. Go the instance that runs with the `stack-name` and copy the `public_ip_address`
-2. Now got the `postman` app and past `public_ip_address:3000/healthz` to check whether the web application is running
+2. Now got the `postman` app and pass `public_ip_address:3000/healthz` and other end points to check whether the web application is running